 According to recent research by analyst firm Frost & Sullivan, 75% of all meetings in large conference rooms are among just three to four people, making the rest of those empty chairs just a waste of space.
 Huddle rooms are perfectly sized for small team syncs.

 4. Ideal for remote team members

 Huddle rooms give teams and remote workers the ability to connect face to face for any meeting or quick team sync throughout the day.
-And while traditional conference rooms are great for hosting large groups and capturing everyone in the room on video, huddle rooms are perfectly sized to give everyone a life-sized presence in the online meeting.
+And while traditional conference rooms are great for video conferencing with large groups to capture everyone in the room, huddle rooms are perfectly sized to give everyone a life-sized presence in the online meeting.
 The regular cadence of video calling in huddle rooms can make remote teams feel less remote.